benjithaimmortal/monjibram/_posts/0000-00-00-secrets-of-site-containers.md

 ABCDEFGHIJKLMNOPQRSTUVWXYZABCDEFGHIJKLMNOPQRSTUVWXYZ

 ## But really big views are bad too
-Now that's all well and good, but the unspoken difficulty comes from larger font sizes at a close distance.
+The unspoken flip-side comes from larger font sizes at a close distance.
 Making the text larger for larger screens only works until your [saccade](https://en.wikipedia.org/wiki/Saccade) becomes noticeably uncomfortable.
 Thus a rather fine case [against a purely liquid layout](https://baymard.com/blog/line-length-readability).
 For large web views, I err on the side of caution.
 I keep font-size the same on even the largest screens.
 So something beyond 750px is bad.

 ## Compare the next two lines:
 ### Line 1: